qgis/QGIS-Documentation/source/docs/user_manual/processing/commander.rst

 The file is created with a few example functions the first time you open the Commander.
 If you haven't launched the Commander yet, you can create the file yourself.
-To edit the commands file, use your favorite text editor.
+To edit the commands file, use your favourite text editor.
 You can also use a built-in editor by calling the ``edit`` command from the Commander.
 It will open the editor with the commands file, and you can edit it directly and then save your changes.